Receive periodic news and updates relating to SpringerOpen.

 Authors will be able to check the progress of their manuscript through the submission system at any time by logging into My Carbon Balance and Management, a personalized section of the site.

-High-quality, bound reprints can be purchased for all articles published.
-Please see our reprints website for further information about ordering reprints.
+Please see our reprints website for information about reprinting articles.

 Carbon Balance and Management will consider supplements based on proceedings (full articles or meeting abstracts), reviews or research.
 All articles submitted for publication in supplements are subject to peer review.
 Published supplements are fully searchable and freely accessible online and can also be produced in print.
 All full length articles (proceedings, reviews or research articles) are indexed by PubMed.
 PubMed displays the title of the supplement only in the case of meeting abstract collections.
 For further information, please contact us.

 Any manuscript, or substantial parts of it, submitted to the journal must not be under consideration by any other journal.
 In general, the manuscript should not have already been published in any journal or other citable form, although it may have been deposited on a preprint server.
 Authors are required to ensure that no material submitted as part of a manuscript infringes existing copyrights, or the rights of a third party.

 Correspondence concerning articles published in Carbon Balance and Management is encouraged.
 A 'post a comment' feature is available on all articles published by Carbon Balance and Management.
 Comments will be moderated by the editorial office (see our Comment policy for further information) and linked to the full-text version of the article, if suitable.